VACULOGIC QS-7 ONLINE

 In the window below the Run Times, you can enter a more detailed description of the program if you wish.

-Now click on the “SAVE PROFILE” button at lower right.
+Click on the “SAVE PROFILE” button at lower right.
 The familiar Windows save screen opens to the Profile folder.
 Name the profile as “pulse36” and click “Save”.

 You now have your first profile available- Let’s RUN it!

-HOW TO RUN PROFILES
+TO RUN A PROFILE:

 Pulse36 is now on your Play List.

 Click on the “Execute Run” tab.
 The Run Screen appears.

-Look over the screen for these features:
+To begin the run, all you will need to do is click on the “Start Run” button.
+BUT FIRST- Attach your cylinder!
 REMEMBER- The system expects a CLOSED volume of air to work on.
 If the cylinder is not sealed in place, function will be erratic.
 Get the cylinder IN PLACE, and click “Start Run”.

 The digital gauge and elapsing time clock are now active.
-In the graph area, the progress of the run is being illustrated in real time.
-Dynamic pumping is in progress!
+In the graph area, the progress of the run is being illustrated in real time;

 Enjoy what you have made happen with so little effort- but imagine what you might do with a little creativity!

-You may stop the run at anytime by clicking the Stop button, or the run will stop on it’s own at the end of it’s set Total Run Time of 6 minutes 40 seconds.
-NOTE: If you disconnect the USB cable during use, you may directly continue in Manual Mode.
-To return to operation in QS Mode, you must Exit and re-start the program to open the USB connection.
+You may stop the run at anytime by clicking the Stop Run button, or the run will stop on it’s own at the end of it’s set Total Run Time of 6 minutes 40 seconds.

 EXTENDING THE PLAYLIST OR PROFILE TIME